 As a leader in tourism with over 75 million people visiting Orlando annually, we know that as our theme parks, beaches, restaurants, and other attractions open, we may face challenges.
 Therefore, our plan is based on a phased approach consistent with federal, state, and local guidelines and was developed in coordination with the Orange County, Florida Department of Health.
+UCF also worked closely with local partners such as the Orange County Economic Recovery Task Force to understand proposed reopening strategies and recommendations as well as coordinate UCF's reopening plans with key business and governmental partners.
 A phased approach allows UCF to hold steady, tighten restrictions, or make changes to reflect changing conditions or new guidance.

 Preparing UCF's workplace and workforce for returning to campus and the "new normal" requires our university community to work together.
 Recognizing the pandemic may have a greater impact on some members of the campus community, UCF has identified resources to provide support to its faculty, staff, and students during this time.
 To be successful, we must be committed to a caring culture that starts with our personal behavior and acceptance of responsibility.
 The university will take several actions to provide a working and learning environment that fosters the health and well-being of our university community.
 Everyone will need to tackle some personal inconveniences, take personal responsibility, and adopt the health measures necessary to promote health and well-being.
-We will need to remain flexible and address the unique needs of our faculty, staff, and students.
+We will need to remain flexible to address the unique needs of our faculty, staff, and students.
 As Knights, we are dedicated to this effort and to the well-being of our broader community.